Yahuweh is opening the eyes of His children!

 Many today have Believed in Yahushua Messiah for salvation, and have been brought out of the bondage of sin.
 But like the Israelites, we too will fail to enter in, if we fail to heed the warning of their example.
 That is, if we today hope to enter in to the Promised Land, then we must not go the way of most of that generation in the wilderness.
 If we hope to enter in, we must be as Joshua and Caleb.
 To do this, we must choose to heed these New Testament warnings!

-Our Saviour Yahushua tells us about these two separate stages — of coming out of satan's kingdom, and of entering in to Yahuweh's kingdom — and what is required for each.
-Let's see what these two stages are.
+Our Saviour Yahushua tells us about these two separate steps — of coming out of satan’s kingdom, and of entering in to Yahuweh’s kingdom — and what is required for each.
+Let’s look further at these two steps.

 Yahushua made two basic statements.
 These two statements are repeated among several verses, along with minor variations in other passages, giving multiple, confirming witness as required by Scripture.
-The first statement shows us the initial or 'coming out' stage of Yahuweh's plan.
-The other statement reveals the final or 'entering in stage.'
+The first statement shows us the initial or ‘coming out’ step of Yahuweh’s plan.
+The other statement reveals the final or ‘entering in step.’